vjeantet/bitfan/README.md

 * spf13/cobra - A Commander for modern Go CLI interactions
 * kardianos/govendor Go vendor tool that works with the standard vendor file
 * bbuck/go-lexer (a forked version) - Lexer based on Rob Pike's talk on YouTube
-* veino/processors - all plugins used in logstack
+* veino/processors - all plugins used in logfan

 ## Similar projets in go